Believe it or not, you could purchase a house in the UK for as little as £850 around the time of the Second World War.

 House prices have continued to grow at a disproportionate rate to earnings in the UK, however, making it increasingly difficult for people to get their foot on the property ladder.
 In fact, the average house price to earnings ratio reached 7.77 in 2016 and this is expected to increase further in the near-term.

 With this in mind, there’s a growing pressure on parents to help their children successfully purchase a first home.
 Here’s how you can achieve this objective.

 Get the Right Financial Advice

 Before you get started, you should make sure that you have the right financial advice.
 This will enable you to create an actionable financial plan, and one that is relevant to your earnings and existing financial circumstances.

-Service providers such as Tilney can help in this respect as they can provide comprehensive financial advice and help you create a plan to assist to your children in the future.
+Some service providers can help in this respect as they can provide comprehensive financial advice and help you create a plan to assist to your children in the future.